QuantumBFS/LuxurySparse.jl/docs/src/tutorial.md

 ```

 ## Identity Matrix
-Identity matrix is static, which is defined as
+The identity matrix is static and is defined as:
 ```
 struct IMatrix{Tv} <: AbstractMatrix{Tv} end
 ```